racerpeter/changestream/README.md

 ## Inspiration

 Changestream was inspired in a large part by [mardambey/mypipe](https://github.com/mardambey/mypipe) by [Hisham Mardam-Bey](https://github.com/mardambey).
-The first proof-of-concept for changestream was a fork of mypipe, thank you Hisham.
+The first proof-of-concept for changestream was a fork of mypipe - thank you Hisham.